MicrochipTech/AzureDemo_AnyCloud/README.md

     Temperature sensor telemetry updating at the new telemetry interval Check Raw Data tab to verify

 The Plug-n-Play standard requries acknowledging these messages.
-The AnyCloud™ response payload is show below.
+The AnyCloud™ response payload is shown below.

     AT+MQTTPUB=0,0,0,"$iothub/twin/PATCH/properties/reported/?rid=8","{\"telemetryInterval\" : {\"ac\" : 200, \"av\" : 105, \"ad\" : \"telemetryInterval set to: 5\", \"value\" : 5}}"
     OK
     >
-A pretty version of the response payload follows for readability
+A "pretty" version of the response payload follows for ease of readability

     {
         "telemetryInterval": {